ClariceR/bobs-burger-botd-hooks/README.md

-# App makes an api call from user input and display result
+# Get the burger of the day from Bob's Burger Api

 This app makes an api call to the Bob's Burger Api using fetch inside useEffect Hook.